 Rediscovered by Hiram Bingham more than a century ago, Machu Picchu is considered one of the Seven Wonders of the World.
 Its architectural beauty, spectacular natural landscapes and the energy held in its enigmatic structures will take your breath away.
 You will follow in the footsteps of the ancient Incans as you explore this magical citadel along with your guide.
-After the tour, return to Machu Picchu Pueblo Hotel for lunch.
+After the tour, enjoy lunch at the Machu Picchu Sanctuary Lodge located just outside the gates of the Machu Picchu Park.